Davidsonity/Nature-Scene-Classifier/README.md

 ### Deployment
 The project is deployed and accessible through the following link: [Nature Scene Classifier App](https://davidsonity-nature-scene-classifier-app-0f6zht.streamlit.app/).
 This web application allows users to upload their own images and obtain predictions for the corresponding nature scenes.

-### Usage
-To run this project, follow these steps:

-1. Set up the environment with the necessary libraries and dependencies.
-2. Download the dataset from the provided Kaggle link or any other suitable source.
-3. Extract the dataset and ensure the directory paths in the code are correctly set to the dataset's location.
-4. Run the code sections sequentially to preprocess the data, build and evaluate the models, compare the results, save the best model, and test the model on new images.
-5. Observe the visualizations and performance metrics to analyze the model's accuracy and effectiveness.

 ### Conclusion
 The project demonstrates the effectiveness of transfer learning techniques in building powerful image classification models.
 By leveraging pre-trained models such as Xception, InceptionV3, and VGG16, accurate predictions can be achieved even with limited training data.
 This project can serve as a starting point for more advanced image classification tasks and can be further improved by fine-tuning the pre-trained models or exploring other architectures.